jimsihk/codespace-oke-k8s/README.md

 ## Setup
 1. Fork this repo and create a GitHub codespace on the forked branch
-2. Execute `init-oci-local.sh` to
+2. Execute `./util/init-oci-local.sh` to
 - Setup oci configuration and create API key
 - Setup kubeconfig
 - Setup bastion session configuration with SSH key generation
-3. Execute `oke-tunnel.sh` for verification and adding the fingerprint for the first time, you should see something like this:
+3. Execute `./util/oke-tunnel.sh` for verification and adding the fingerprint for the first time, you should see something like this:
 ```
 ...
 Authenticated to host.bastion.eu-zurich-1.oci.oraclecloud.com ([X.X.X.X]:22) using "publickey".